 Prepare well beforehand – Do you know how long the interview will last?
 What format will it take?
 Do you need to take anything with you?
 Ensure you research the practice website if they have one.
 Gain as much information as possible about the type & size of practice, the types of cases they deal with and if possible information about the existing team there.
 Have a think about some of the questions you’d like to ask them whilst you’re there.

-Arrive on time - Preferably a few minutes early - 5 minutes early for an interview is an acceptable time.
-If you find you're delayed due to reasons beyond your control, please contact us immediately and we will advise the practice.
-When you first arrive or during a tour of the practice you may meet receptionists or other staff - It is crucial you're friendly towards these people!
-More often these days interviewers are asking the opinions of other team members and what they thought of the "new vet or nurse".
+Arrive on time – Preferably a few minutes early – but not TOO early as this can make the interviewer feel under pressure to see you sooner than they had planned – 5 minutes early for an interview is an acceptable time.
+If you find you’re delayed due to reasons beyond your control, please contact us immediately and we will advise the practice.
+When you first arrive or during a tour of the practice you may meet receptionists or other staff – It is crucial you’re friendly towards these people!
+More often these days interviewers are asking the opinions of other team members and what they thought of the “new vet or nurse”.

 Present yourself – Ensure you’re well presented.
 If it’s a “working” interview the practice may expect you to wear your usual protective work wear, if not, dress smartly.
 Remember to smile and shake hands with the person interviewing.
 First impressions are crucial.
 On first meeting this may be an opportunity to show how friendly and approachable you are.
 Remember the interviewer will want to establish your people skills if you’re to be dealing with their clients!

 Be aware of your body language – Remain relaxed and calm.
 Avoid fidgeting in your seat, because that shows low confidence.
 Be aware of your hand gestures and don’t use your hands to make a point.
 It distracts and can convey a negative impression.

 Use an open posture – don’t sit with your arms crossed or your legs crossed.